arkency/posts/posts/2017-04-21-conditionality-is-filtering-dont-filter-control-flow-filter-data.md

 of current country (which we know based on the domain).
 If it is `/es/whatever` then `path_params[:locale]` is `es` and we know that the user wants to see the page in Spanish.
-We normally recognize it and set `I18n.locale` in `ApplicationController` but it works in routing as well, if you need it.
+We normally recognize it and set `I18n.locale` in `ApplicationController` but it works in routing as well if you need it.

 So there is nothing super unusual or fantastic in this line of code, except that I originally wanted to write it as: